Freetz/freetz/make/README.md

      - [MGTG as a service](../docs/make/netsnmp.md#mgtg-as-a-service)

   * **<u>nfsroot: NFS-root 0.1</u><a id='nfsroot'></a>**<br>
     Mount a remote filesystem (fs) from an NFS server and use it as a root fs which is fully writable and basically unlimited in size.
 The Linux kernel will still be loaded from your box and during the first phase of the init process the SquashFS on the box is still used, but after the NFS-root is mounted, we pivot_root into it and it becomes the new root fs.
 The read-only fs on the box can still be accessed under /oldroot, but is absolutely not necessary anymore after pivot_root.
 Having said that, it should be clear that the remote folder to be mounted should contain everything necessary to run the box.
 Usually you just create a full copy of a target fs (e.g. from build/modified/filesystem or from an unpacked firmware image) and start modifying it as needed.
 The binaries (kernel modules, executables, shared libraries) used therein just have to fit the kernel installed on the box.
 Note: The mini_fo overlay filesystem will not be used if an NFS-root was mounted first (see mini_fo package).
 Still, both packages can be installed at the same time, because mini_fo is still useful if NFS-root is decativated.
 Note: This package needs "replace kernel" because a kernel patch is necessary to make the 'nfsroot' bootloader environment variable usable for our purpose.
-So, if if "replace kernel" is inactive, you will not see this package in
+So, if if "replace kernel" is inactive, you will not see this package in menuconfig.
+Note: There currently is no web interface for this package, because an NFS-root is an expert thing anyway.
+The command-line interface and help screen of /etc/init.d/rc.nfs makes it pretty easy to (de-)activate and configure the functionality of this package.
+As configuration data are stored in bootloader environment rather than in TFFS like for other packages, this package is special anyway.

   * **[nfs-utils 1.3.4 (binary only)](../docs/make/nfs-utils.md)<a id='nfs-utils'></a>**<br>
     Linux NFS utility package Select nfsd-cgi if you want a configuration web interface.
 If this does not work, enable replace-kernel!